votingworks/arlo-cvr-encryption/README.md

                         (default: tally_output)
 ```

-This command is built into `arlo_tally_ballots`, but allows arbitrary key/value pairs
+The behavior of this command is built into `arlo_tally_ballots`.
+You'd only use this
+if you wanted to customize the set of key/value pairs represented in `root_hash.html`
-to be written to `root_hash.html` and the included QRcode.
+and the included QRcode.

 ### Benchmarks